JanneMattila/www/docs/_posts/2024/03/2024-03-11-azure-iot-operations-and-interoperability.markdown

     Linux->>+Pipeline: Response
 " %}

-All the capabilities are there, it's just up to you to use them.
+All the required capabilities are there, it's just up to you to use them.

 ## Conclusion